omakmoh/omakmoh.github.io/_posts/2021-12-02-binarysearchinsqli.md

 ![meme1](/assets/img/meme1.png){: .mx-auto.d-block :}

-####CONS
+#### CONS

 1. Takes much time.
 2. Firewall block.

 ## How is the binary search algorithm works?
-Let us assume that we need to search value 91 using binary search.
+Let us assume that we have array of numbers and we want to extract a certain value from them So we need to search value 91 in the array.

 ![BinarySearch1](/assets/img/Binaryserach1.png){: .mx-auto.d-block :}